 give humans good health.
 There are many plants with powerful and natural antiviral capabilities in their

 flowers, leaves, stems, bark, seeds and roots.
 Click the blue links to visit each one to find out more.

 Natural medicinal herbs and spices that exhibit powerful antiviral properties are:

-aubergine are an immune system stimulant.
+Aubergine seeds are an immune system stimulant.
 Intake of half a gram to one gram of these seeds daily for three days will help develop immunity against many viruses especially measles for one year.

-liquorice root (not the confectionary that shares the same name)
+Liquorice root (not the confectionary that shares the same name)

 has been a key ingredient in most Chinese herbal formulas for more than